 - Human contact still matters - Don't communicate electronically at the expense of personal interaction.
 There's a reason people often need to discuss things face-to-face, and there are times when no substitute will do - whether you're breaking up with your boyfriend or asking your boss for a raise.

-- Watch what you say, and how you say it - While the computer brings people together, its impersonal nature can lead to remarks that people wouldn't think of saying in person.
-Do whatever it takes to stay courteous, even in that means taping a note to your computer reminding you to be decent and polite.
+- Watch what you say, and how you say it - Whereas the computer brings people together, its impersonal nature can lead to remarks that people wouldn't think of saying in person.
+Do whatever it takes to stay courteous, even if that means taping a note to your computer reminding you to be decent and polite.

-- Be careful when clicking Send - Whatever you say in cyberspace cannot be taken back.
-You have no control over where your message goes once you've hit Send; it can be saved and forwarded by any recipient who chooses to do so, and words have come back to hurt people, destroy friendships, and ruin careers.
+- Be careful when clicking "Send" - Whatever you say in cyberspace cannot be taken back.
+You have no control over where your message goes once you've hit "Send"; it can be saved and forwarded by any recipient who chooses to do so.
+Consequently, words have come back to hurt people, destroy friendships, and ruin careers.

-- Addressing with care - When sending an e-mail to a long list of recipients, don't put all the addresses in the To and cc lines.
-Most people don't want their e-mail addresses displayed for all to see.
-It's better to send messages individually or use the blind-copy (BCC) feature, which allows you to show only one address.
+- Address with care - When sending an email to a long list of recipients, don't put all the addresses in the "To" and "Cc" lines.
+Most people don't want their email addresses displayed for all to see.
+It's better to send messages individually or use the blind-copy (Bcc) feature, which allows you to show only one address.

 - No yelling, please - Avoid typing your message in capital letters because CAPS ARE THE EQUIVALENT OF SHOUTING.
-Also beware of anger and frustration in the choice of words; the recipient will hear the anger and frustration in your writing.
+Also, beware of conveying anger and frustration by your choice of words; the recipient will "hear" that anger and frustration in your writing.

-- Watch those symbols - E-mail is singularly lacking in subtlety, and language that the sender may find funny or clever can easily be misunderstood by the recipient.
-If used, emotional symbols are better suited for casual messages between friends than for business e-mails.
-Likewise, be careful when using on-line abbreviations, since they'll leave some recipients scratching their heads.
+- Watch those symbols - Email is singularly lacking in subtlety, and language that the sender may find funny or clever can easily be misunderstood by the recipient.
+If used, emoticons are better suited for casual messages between friends than for business emails.
+Likewise, be careful when using online abbreviations or text speak, since they'll leave some recipients scratching their heads.